 I’m going to liberally interpret “this season” to mean the Winter 2019 season, which is ending now.
 That’s because I haven’t seen enough of the Spring 2019 season!
 This’s a tough question, because there were several this season that I liked quite a lot.
 But I’m going to have to go with the OP for Sword Art Online Alicization (LiSA’s Adamas), which I was lucky enough to find on iTunes.
 It had everything I like in an OP: wonderful music, solid action, attractive characters, and dramatic situations.

 What is your favorite poem?

 Poetry has always been difficult for me.
 It taunts me, a prose writer, with its economy of phrase and condensed and compressed meaning.
-Whenever I tried to write poetry, it'd come out like a parable, or maybe a Psalm (and a pretty weak one, at that!).
-But there are a couple of poems that stuck with me after college, and one of them was W. B. Yeats' poem The Second Coming.
+Whenever I tried to writer poetry, it’d come out instead like a parable, or maybe a Psalm (and a pretty weak one, at that!).
+But there are a couple of poems that stuck with me after college, and one of them was W. B. Yeats’ poem The Second Coming.